wp-plugins/flickr-slideshow-wrapper/readme.txt

 Tags: flickr, gallery, slideshow, wrapper, inline, pictures, images Requires at least: 2.5.0
 Tested up to: 2.5.1
-Stable tag: 1.2
+Stable tag: 1.3

 Including standard flickr slideshow into your blog.
-Call your FlickrSlideshow by adding <set_id="XXX"> to your content.
+Call your FlickrSlideshow by adding <set_id="XYZ"> to your content.

 == Description ==